 Credit earned at another accredited post-secondary institution may be evaluated for transfer to a Carrington College program if a grade of "C" or better was earned within the timeframes noted below.
-Transfer credit is evaluated on an hourby-hour basis for acceptance toward Carrington College program requirements.
+Transfer credit is evaluated on an hour-by-hour basis for acceptance toward Carrington College program requirements.
 Carrington College does not accept credits through challenge exams and achievement tests.
 Transfer credit is not granted for externship, senior project capstone courses.
 Transfer credits may be granted for courses completed with a grade of "C" or better, and the following time requirements are met with the following:

 - Technical coursework (core courses) if completed within three years from the time of enrollment at Carrington College.
 If technical course work is over six months old, prospective students may be required to meet with the Program Director for a skills assessment.
 Prospective students may be required to audit course work for which they received the credit, which is over six months old, to ensure mastery. - Science-related general education courses must have been completed within five years from the time of enrollment at Carrington College.
 Some science-based general education courses are not eligible for transfer.
 See below for specific course information. - Students must complete at least 25% of the program requirements at Carrington College.
-Students enrolled at Carrington College Portland campus must complete at least 50% of the program requirements at Carrington College.